gilgoldzweig/EasyTabs/README.md

 				R.drawable.ic_help_white_24dp)

-//(optinal)Setting a custom Typeface for our text, in this case i selected the bubble.ttf which is in my assets diractory.
+(optinal)Setting a custom Typeface for our text, in this case i selected the bubble.ttf which is in my assets diractory.

 			.setCustomTypeface(Typeface.createFromAsset(getAssets(), "fonts/bubble.ttf"))

-//Adding a listener to keep track of the on screen position(optinal)
+Adding a listener to keep track of the on screen position(optinal)

 			.withListener(new TabsListener() {